Rapid Response funding call

 Step 3 – submit a full application

-If your EoI is successful, you will be invited to submit a full application form (also available to download from our Resources page under the Governance tab).
-This will be assessed by the SAIC Independent Scientific Panel (SISP), followed by the SAIC Board, following which a decision will be made.
+If your EoI is successful, you will be invited to submit a full application form.
+This will be assessed by the SISP, followed by the SAIC Board, after which a decision will be made.
+Projects will be judged on scientific excellence, industry need and forecast economic impact.

-If your EoI is unsuccessful for any reason, you will be given feedback why.
-Rest assured, all EoIs, applications and related discussions are treated in the strictest confidence.
+If your EoI is unsuccessful for any reason, we will give you feedback.
+SAIC treats all EoIs, applications and related discussions in the strictest commercial confidence.
+Anyone reviewing these on our behalf will have signed a non-disclosure or confidentiality agreement.

-If you have a question not answered by the Guidance Notes below, just get in touch with the SAIC team on 01786 278318 or at email@example.com.
+If you wish to discuss the eligibility of your project, please get in touch with the SAIC team on 01786 278318 or firstname.lastname@example.org.

-Your guide to applying for grant funding from the Scottish Aquaculture Innovation Centre (SAIC)
+Your guide to applying for grant funding from SAIC

 Section 1: Introduction

-Launched in 2014 with £11.1m of Scottish Funding Council (SFC) support, the Scottish Aquaculture Innovation Centre (SAIC) is one of eight Innovation Centres aimed at increasing the pace of innovation in sectors of key economic and social importance.
+Launched in 2014 with £11.1m of Scottish Funding Council (SFC) support, SAIC (the Scottish Aquaculture Innovation Centre) was one of eight Innovation Centres aimed at increasing the pace of innovation in sectors of key economic and social importance within Scotland.

 The projects we co-fund

-Each project we co-fund should contribute to one of the four PIAs outlined above.
-Equally, it must be a collaboration with at least one industry partner and one academic partner.
+Each project we co-fund should contribute to one of the three PIAs outlined above.
+Equally, it must be a collaboration with at least one industry partner based in Scotland and one Scottish Higher Education Institution.

-Projects must also be innovative in their approach or lead to innovative solutions for Scottish aquaculture.
+Projects must be innovative in their approach or lead to innovative solutions that will help support the Scottish aquaculture sector and associated supply chain.

 How do we define innovation?
 As something novel that creates measurable value – be it commercial, economic, social or public – both for the sector itself and the Scottish economy.

-Typically, the projects we co-fund sit within Technology Readiness Levels (TRL) 4 to 7, as defined by the European Commission:
+Typically, the projects we co-fund sit within TRL 4 to 7, as defined by the European Commission:

 TRL 1 Basic principles observed